caleorourke/unveil/README.md

 $ grunt install
 ~~~

-## Start Using Unveil
+## Grunt
-Unveil leverages [Grunt](http://gruntjs.com) as a harness for installing Node and Ruby dependencies, in addition to serving the site locally.
+[Grunt](http://gruntjs.com) is leveraged as a harness for installing Node and Ruby dependencies, in addition to serving the site locally.

 ### Commands
 Run any of these commands to initiate a task.